Mafonso (artist): 1970s—1990s

-Exhibited at that time in major European capitals and its artist's book "Make Make" inspired the cycle of the same name, published in Paris (1989) with the French critic Gerard Barriere, is exhibited at the Centre Pompidou.
-Realize mid 80s a folder containing 5 serigraphs, titled "Krakatoa" published by the gallery Claudia Gian Ferrari, Milan.
+He exhibited, at that time, in major European capitals and its artist's book "Make Make" inspired the cycle of the same name, published in Paris (1989) with the French critic Gerard Barriere, is exhibited at the Centre Pompidou.
+He realized, in mid 80s, a folder containing 5 serigraphs, titled "Krakatoa" published by the gallery Claudia Gian Ferrari, Milan.

-During the 80 and 90 produces major thematic cycles, Le grandi strade piene, Racconti solari, Prime nevi del dopo 2000, Krakatoa, the moons of Arqa, make make, Tribe in esodo, Contano solo i cieli, Nevicate acide, Vanno tutti verso il nulla,Tempi anni Deserti.
+During the 80s and 90s, he produced major thematic cycles including, Le grandi strade piene, Racconti solari, Prime nevi del dopo 2000, Krakatoa, the moons of Arqa, make make, Tribe in esodo, Contano solo i cieli, Nevicate acide, Vanno tutti verso il nulla, and Tempi anni Deserti.